Sumaika-Shahid/Arch-Technologies-Tasks/Task1/README.md

 # Arch-Technologies-Tasks

-This repository contains the solution for Task 1 implemented in C++.
+This folder contains the solution for Task 1 implemented in C++.

 # Task 1: Dice Rolling Game